This basil simple syrup is simple, delicious, and easy to make with just three ingredients.

-Basil simple syrup is the perfect way to use any spare basil you might have leftover from a recipe.
+Basil simple syrup is the perfect way to use any spare basil you might have leftover from another recipe.
 And if you grow your own basil, well, you can make your own basil syrup all summer long!
-I like experimenting with different varieties of basil--Thai basil imparts the licorice-y flavor of anise, while lemon basil adds just a hint of citrus to the syrup.

-The best part about making basil simple syrup is that it's as easy as making a regular simple syrup --you just add a handful of basil leaves to the sugar and water.
+The best part about making basil simple syrup is that it's as easy as making a regular simple syrup - you just add a handful of basil leaves to the sugar and water mixture.
 Here's how you do it:

 Bring to a simmer on medium heat, stirring occasionally, until sugar has dissolved.
 Remove from heat.
 Let the syrup cool completely, then pour through a fine sieve into a jar or resealable container.

-- My favorite way to use it is in drinks.
-Try adding it to iced tea, lemonade (and limeade!), or cocktails instead of sugar.
+My favorite way to use this syrup is in drinks!
+Try adding it to iced tea, lemonade (and limeade!), or mix into cocktails instead of sugar.

-- Sweeten popsicles with it.
-Here's a recipe for Basil-Infused Lychee Lime Ice Pops.
+Sweeten popsicles with it- like these Basil-Infused Lychee Lime Ice Pops.

-- Drizzle a little bit on fresh fruit.
-It's great on strawberries, blueberries, melon, and pineapple.
+Drizzle it over fresh fruit.
+It's delicious on strawberries, blueberries, melon, and pineapple.